-By Dr. Carey O’Rielly
+By Dr. Carey O’Rielly & Greg Montoya

 Oral Health Problems May Be Worse Due To Spirochetes

 As long as it is unaddressed in the mouth, this type of infection can continue to grow unchecked.
 Worse, can leak into our bodies.
 When viewed under a microscope, these particular bacteria can be seen to aggressively attack both red and white blood cells.
 Often entering into or otherwise destroying them.

 The process by which spirochetes will leak into the body from the mouth is called ‘bacteremia’.
 If bacteria are present in the mouth, then even simple actions can cause it to enter the blood stream.
 For instance, tooth brushing and dental procedures like cleanings can cause this.

-Gum/heart interplay has gained increasing public awareness in the last decade.
+Gum/Heart interplay has gained increasing public awareness in the last decade.
 The role of spirochetes has less research and consequently less media exposure.
 However, this may be one of the missing links in our quest to regain supreme health and vitality.
 That has been lost over time especially regarding oral health.

-The Mouth Is A Breeding Ground For Every Type Of Microorganisms
+The Mouth Is A Breeding Ground For Every Type of Microorganisms

-The mouth is a breeding ground for every type of microorganism.
+It’s clear, the mouth is a breeding ground for every type of microorganism.
 Our immune systems are on alert 24/7 to maintain balance and a state of health.
 Patients with gum problems, especially longstanding conditions, receive a boost to their energy when the immune burden is lifted.
 This is done by tackling and eventually reversing this condition.

 Extensive microscope evaluation in our practice demonstrates the amount and types of bacteria present in the mouth.
 Due to technological advances in video microscopy, patients can now see live examples of the pathogens that may be present.
 If ‘a picture is worth a thousand words’ then how much more powerful is a real time video presentation!

-Fortunately this condition can be addressed with a persistent focus once the actual condition is revealed.
+Fortunately, this condition can be addressed with a persistent focus once the actual condition is revealed.
 Spirochetes do respond to antibiotics.
 But, they also have defensive strategies that allow a certain amount of these bacteria to survive.
 This is clearly not a desirable long term treatment option.
 There are also indications that spirochetes may not be responsive to antibiotics over time.

-Bleeding Gums Is A Sign Of A Serious Underlying Oral Health Issue
+Bleeding Gums Is A Sign of A Serious Underlying Oral Health Issue

-Thanks to advances in video capability we can also bring the patient into the conversation in a new way.
+Thanks to advances in video capability, we can also bring the patient into the conversation in a new way to begin addressing oral health.
 We do this by showing the response to treatment over time.
 This is crucial, since it’s impossible to bring about change in this condition without the patient’s ongoing participation.